 To avoid all of these problems, the first step is always to let the student hear the song, many, many times if possible.
 Using the Listening Album is a great way to do this.
 Piano students should get familiar with all the songs they will be learning in a piano unit.
 They can enjoy singing along, dancing, or drumming–any way to engage their music center.
 Think of it as musical immersion.
 Let your child soak in these songs.
 We want them to know these songs so well that even when the songs aren’t playing they can play a recording of the song in their head.
 This is what audiation is all about.

 It is true that we want children to learn to sight read, but the fact is, beginning piano students are often able to learn to play songs that are much more advanced and interesting than songs they are able to sight read fluently.
 Why make them wait?
 Do you make a baby wait to say the word “Mama” until it can read the word “Mama?”
-No, speaking comes first, and then reading is learned later as a separate skill using simpler words than the child is currently capable of speaking.
+No!
+Speaking comes first, and then reading is learned later as a separate skill.
 Learning music can naturally proceed in the same way.

 Using Audiation to Learn Music